Restaurant in Argelès-sur-Mer, France

 Is Le Bistrot à la Mer good for solo dining?

-Bistrot-format restaurants along the Roussillon coast generally work well for solo diners given their informal scale, and at €€ the financial commitment is low.
+Bistrot-format restaurants along the Roussillon coast generally work well for solo diners given their informal scale, at €€ the financial commitment is low.
 The Michelin Plate recognition signals kitchen consistency, which matters when you are eating alone and cannot split a disappointing dish.
 Book ahead in summer — Argelès-sur-Mer fills up seasonally and even relaxed tables get taken.

 Is Le Bistrot à la Mer worth the price?